-The District provides comprehensive counseling services for all students in grades K through 12.
-Each District school is served by one or more counselors who are trained to provide prevention and intervention services to students by addressing their academic, personal, social and career development needs.
-Counselors help students discover talents and abilities, understand and cope with feelings, learn skills for managing their use of time, and develop positive relationships with adults and peers.
+The District provides comprehensive counseling services for all students in grades Pre-K through 12.
+Each District school is served by one or more school counselors who are trained to provide prevention and intervention services to students by addressing their academic, personal, social and career development needs.
+School counselors help students discover talents and abilities, understand and cope with feelings, learn skills for managing their use of time, and develop positive relationships with adults and peers.

 The program is considered an integral part of each school's total educational program.
-The counselor may work with students individually or in groups.
-It is important that each student know his/her counselor well and should not hesitate to ask for assistance or support.
-Counselors place a high value on the contribution parents make to their student's progress in school.
+The school counselor may work with students individually or in groups.
+It is important that each student know his/her school counselor well and should not hesitate to ask for assistance or support.
+School Counselors place a high value on the contribution parents make to their student's progress in school.
 Parents are encouraged to contact the school counselor at any time.
+School counselors are able to make referrals to community organizations for students and families who need assistance with private therapy, behavioral support, and family resources.